NischayMadan7/SQL-and-PowerBI/README.md

 - Adding a MonthShort Column which can be Useful for front end date navigation and front end graphs

-- Using WHERE CalendarYear >= YEAR(GETDATE()) -2 to ensure we  look 2 years back in time when we do analysis of sales
+- Using WHERE CalendarYear >= 2019 to ensure we  look 2 years back in time when we do analysis of sales

 #### Cleansed DIM_Customers Table